bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

 atomic only within one shard, which is why the facade co-shards entities that must commit together (the aggregate-root declaration).

+## Variability guide

+Configuration does not change the structure above; it changes what each element costs and how much of it may run at once.
+Each plate marks the options on the geometry they govern, with the values `bondy.conf` uses when you set nothing.

+### Durability of the append

+`db.wal.fsync_mode` decides whether `append/2` returns before or after the platter has the frame, which is the difference between the head position and the durable position. `per_write` collapses the two. `batched` opens a window bounded by whichever of `db.wal.batched_fsync_bytes` or `db.wal.batched_fsync_interval` fires first, and callers that need a specific position on disk wait for it through `await_durable/3`.
+`db.wal.max_segment_bytes` sets where the head segment rotates — a soft target, since rotation is checked between appends so no batch spans a boundary.

+![WAL segment geometry: the header, frames, the rotation threshold, and the window between head and durable position under each fsync mode](img/db-wal.svg)

+### Sealing the pack

+`db.pack_seal_mode` decides whether the seal runs on the apply path.
+`async`, the default, keeps it off that path; `sync` puts one long datasync in front of the pipeline. `db.pack_auto_seal_bytes` sets how much accumulates first, and is deliberately low so a seal rewrites the pack in short passes.

+![MST pack sealing: incoming.pack filling to the seal threshold, and the apply-latency trace under each seal mode](img/db-pack.svg)

+### Detecting a stalled drain

+`db.drain.stall_alarm` is how long the applier may process frames without committing past the highest position it has ever committed before it raises `{bondy_oplog_drain_stalled, InstanceId}`.
+Progress is measured against that high-water mark, so re-reading ground already committed does not count.
+`0` disables the detector.

+![Applier drain: consumer position as a ratchet, with the alarm window measured across a span that makes no forward progress](img/db-drain.svg)

+### Sizing the projection

+Twenty-two `db.leveled.*` options size the two paths a write takes into the projection.
+The ledger path is bounded by `db.leveled.cache_size` and its `db.leveled.cache_multiple` ceiling, past which every PUT pauses; the journal path rolls on `db.leveled.max_journal_size` or `db.leveled.max_journal_objects`. `db.leveled.sync_strategy` is `none` on
+purpose: the write is already durable in the log before the fold reaches leveled, and the projection rebuilds from it.

+![Leveled write paths: the ledger through cache, penciller and LSM levels;
+the journal as rolling CDB files](img/db-leveled.svg)

+Compaction scores journal files and either compacts one alone or sweeps several into a run, governed by `db.leveled.singlefile_compaction_percentage`, `db.leveled.maxrunlength_compaction_percentage` and `db.leveled.max_run_length`. `db.leveled.compression_point` decides whether the CPU goes on the write path or at compaction.

+![Leveled compaction: journal files as a score histogram against the single-file and full-run eligibility lines, and where compression runs](img/db-leveled-compaction.svg)

+### Bounding an index rebuild

+`db.primary_scan_limit` caps the primary-cell rescan behind an index rebuild.
+A scan that fills the cap returns a potentially incomplete result and logs a warning naming the key — the caller is not told.
+The correct value follows from realm size and nothing else.

+![The bounded primary scan: one realm inside the cap and one that fills it](img/db-scan-limit.svg)

 ## Rationale

 Acknowledging at the log rather than the fold makes write latency the price